Mossad: The Mashal affair

+Dubai, 2010

-Mossad is suspected of killing Mahmoud al-Mabhouh, a senior Hamas military commander, in January 2010 at Dubai, United Arab Emirates.
-The team which carried out the killing is estimated, on the basis of CCTV and other evidence, to have consisted of at least 26 agents traveling on bogus passports.
-The operatives entered al-Mabhouh's hotel room, where Mabhouh was subjected to electric shocks and interrogated.
-The door to his room was reported to have been locked from the inside.
-Although the UAE police and Hamas have declared Israel responsible for the killing, no direct evidence linking Mossad to the crime has been found.
-The agents' bogus passports included six British passports, cloned from those of real British nationals resident in Israel and suspected by Dubai, five Irish passports, apparently forged from those of living individuals, forged Australian passports that raised fears of reprisal against innocent victims of identity theft, a genuine German passport and a false French passport.
-Emirati police say they have fingerprint and DNA evidence of some of the attackers, as well as retinal scans of 11 suspects recorded at Dubai airport.
-Dubai's police chief has said "I am now completely sure that it was Mossad," adding: "I have presented the (Dubai) prosecutor with a request for the arrest of (Israeli Prime Minister Benjamin) Netanyahu and the head of Mossad," for the murder.
+Mossad is suspected of killing Mahmoud al-Mabhouh, a senior Hamas military commander, in Dubai in January 2010.
+On the basis of closed-circuit television and other evidence, the team is estimated to have consisted of at least 26 agents travelling on false passports.
+The documents included six British passports cloned from those of real British nationals resident in Israel, five Irish passports apparently forged from those of living individuals, forged Australian passports, a genuine German passport and a false French passport.
+Although no direct evidence linking Mossad to the killing has been produced, Dubai's police chief said he was "now completely sure that it was Mossad" and requested arrest warrants for Netanyahu and the head of Mossad.
+The Irish government expelled an Israeli diplomat over the use of Irish passports.